AdepojuToyeeb/AdepojuToyeeb/README.md

 #### I am a Software Engineer based in Nigeria, FCT (Abuja).

 - 🔭 I’m currently working on interesting stuff
-- 🌱 I’m currently learning flutter and react native
+- 🌱 I’m currently building mobile apps with flutter and react native
 - 💬 Ask me about anything!
 - 📫 How to reach me: <a href="https://wa.me/08112213729">WhatsApp</a> or <a href="https://twitter.com/_tweeby">Twitter</a>
-- ⚙️ Love workin with: `.ts`, `.js`
+- ⚙️ Love workin with: `.ts`, `.js` and sometimes `.dart`

 <div align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats" title="Go to Source">